keyunzhou2/CIND820/README.md

    The file also contained descriptive statistics of each exposure variables of interest in the current project.
 4. The Rreprocessing files (Both rmd and docx) included general data cleaning performed in R & as well as data visualization:
    Dealing with missing values, outliers, imbalanced data, data transformation, column deletion, level deletion, bar plots, boxplots
-5. The Imbalanced ML files (Both rmd and docx) contained modeling with Logistic regression, Decision tree, XGBoost with imbalanced target data
+5. The Imbalanced ML files (Both rmd and html) contained modeling with Logistic regression, Decision tree, XGBoost with imbalanced target data
 6. The SMOTE balanced ML file contained modeling with Logistic regression, Decision tree, XGBoost with SMOTE balanced target data